guidanoli/cmioc/README.md

 ## CLI

-Locally, you can run them with the following commands.
+If you clone this repository, you can run `pnpm cmoic [args...]`.

-If you install this package globally, you can omit the `pnpm` part.
+If, instead, you install the package, you can just run `cmoic [args...]`.

 ## Encoding inputs